Once you have created and configured a tag property, the libraries are ready to be deployed and code implemented on your site.

 Create and configure a tag property for Adobe Analytics: Access the tool and create a space for your Analytics implementation.

 Tags accommodates many organizational workflows in deploying code.
 Follow these steps to create the minimum necessary components for an Analytics implementation.
 As a tag admin, you can work within your organization to establish the correct workflow for deploying Adobe solutions.

-"Adobe managed", and select Managed by Adobe in the type dropdown.
+"Adobe managed", and select Managed by Adobe in the type drop-down list.
 Click Save.

-"Dev Environment", then select the Adobe managed host from the dropdown.
+"Dev Environment", then select the Adobe managed host from the drop-down list.
 Click Save.

 "Staging Environment", then select the Adobe managed host.
 Click Create, then close the install instructions modal window.